athenian-programming/mkdocs-demo/docs/index.md

 This repo provides an example of a [MkDocs](http://mkdocs.org) website using the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
-Details are included for hosting the website as a Github Project, User or Organization.
+Details are included for hosting the website for a Github Project, User or Organization.

 !!! note "Helpful Links"